Skip to content

 Alpheratz is very easy to find because it is part of a prominent northern asterism.
 The Great Square of Pegasus can be found using the bright stars that form Cassiopeia’s W. A line extended from Segin, Epsilon Cassiopeiae, through Ruchbah, Delta Cassiopeiae, points in the direction of the asterism.

-Alpheratz marks the northeast vertex of the Great Square, appearing in the upper left corner.
-It is the first in a chain of three stars that stretch from Pegasus to Perseus and make the constellation Andromeda easy to recognize.
-The middle star in the chain, Mirach (Beta Andromedae) is particularly well-known among stargazers because it is commonly used to find the Milky Way’s largest neighbours: the Andromeda Galaxy (Messier 31) and the Triangulum Galaxy (Messier 33).
+Alpheratz marks the northeastern vertex of the Great Square, appearing in the upper left corner.
+It is the first in a chain of three stars between Pegasus and Perseus that makes the constellation Andromeda easy to recognize.
+The middle star in the chain, Mirach (Beta Andromedae) is particularly well-known to stargazers because it is commonly used to find the Milky Way’s largest neighbours: the Andromeda Galaxy (Messier 31) and the Triangulum Galaxy (Messier 33).
 Almach, the third star in the chain, makes it easy to identify Algol, the famous variable star located in the neighbouring Perseus constellation.

-There are several faint deep sky objects that can be seen in the vicinity of Alpheratz.
-The NGC 68 Group of galaxies, also known as Arp 113 and VV 166, is a cluster of at least 40 galaxies about 300 million light years away.
-The brightest galaxies in the group appear as a small triangle.
+There are several faint deep sky objects that appear in the vicinity of Alpheratz.
+The NGC 68 Group of galaxies, also known as Arp 113, is a cluster of at least 40 galaxies about 300 million light years away.
+The brightest galaxies in the group form a small triangle.
 The central member, NGC 68, is a lenticular galaxy with an apparent magnitude of 12.9.

 The spiral galaxies NGC 1 and NGC 2, the first objects logged in the New General Catalogue, appear close in the sky but are unrelated.
 The brighter NGC 1 (mag.
-13.6) lies at a distance of 211 million light years, while NGC 2 (mag.
+13.65) lies at a distance of 185 million light years, while NGC 2 (mag.
 15.0) lies 345 million light years away.
 The lenticular galaxy NGC 16 (mag.
 13.0) and spiral galaxy NGC 22 (mag.
-14.4) lie in the same field of view.
+14.4) appear in the same field of view.

-Alpheratz can be seen from all locations north of the latitude 60° S. For northern observers, it is particularly prominent in the sky in the evenings from August to October.
-It reaches its highest point in the sky at midnight around October 9.
+At declination +29°, Alpheratz can be seen from all locations north of the latitude 60° S. For northern observers, it is particularly prominent in the sky in the evenings from August to October.
+The star reaches its highest point in the sky at midnight around October 9.

 Constellation